 The West Virginia Soil Tunnel Trailer

-Due to COVID-19 concerns, the WV Soil Tunnel Trailer event and travel schedule is temporarily suspended until further notice.
-Events cancelled will be given priority for rescheduling.
-Please contact email@example.com for updated information
+Due to COVID-19 related restrictions, the WV Soil Tunnel Trailer event and travel schedule will have limited availability until further notice.

 The West Virginia Soil Tunnel Trailer (WVSTT) is an 18-foot tandem-axle box trailer that serves as a mobile learning unit for soil, water, agricultural specialty crops, and non-point source pollution.
 This dynamic mobile unit is stationed in Kanawha County, and is available to service all of West Virginia.

 The 100 percent ADA-compliant unit has sculpted interior walls with the left 16-foot wall serving as the Soil Health Wall, with the right wall serving as an agricultural Specialty Crops Wall.
 At 8 feet wide, the back wall serves as a soil and water litter and pollution control education wall.
 The left side of the back wall depicts clean water with healthy fish, lily pads, a crawdad and a duck floating from the ceiling.
 The right side depicts the effects of litter and contamination, showing sickly wildlife and litter such as a tire, 10-gallon drum, plastic bottles, construction waste and household rubbish.
 The "pond" sculpture extends from the wall and onto the ceiling, where the duck is swimming and roots from the lily pads hang down.